 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Liberty Mutual Insurance Europe Societas Europaea, headquartered in Luxembourg (LU), currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As of now, Liberty Mutual Insurance Europe has not inherited any emissions data from a parent company or related organisation, nor does it participate in any industry-standard initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-In the context of climate commitments, the lack of reported emissions and reduction initiatives suggests that the organisation may still be in the early stages of developing a comprehensive climate strategy.
-This positions Liberty Mutual Insurance Europe in a landscape where many companies are increasingly focusing on sustainability and carbon neutrality, highlighting the importance of establishing measurable targets and transparent reporting in the insurance sector.
+Furthermore, there are no documented reduction targets or climate pledges associated with the organisation.
+As a result, it is unclear what specific initiatives or commitments Liberty Mutual Insurance Europe has undertaken regarding carbon emissions reduction or climate action.
+The lack of emissions data and reduction initiatives suggests that the company may still be in the early stages of developing a comprehensive climate strategy.
+In the broader context of the insurance industry, many companies are increasingly adopting science-based targets and committing to net-zero emissions.
+However, without specific data or commitments from Liberty Mutual Insurance Europe, it is difficult to assess their position relative to industry standards.